Snowflake-Labs/sfquickstarts/site/sfguides/src/validate_your_customer_identity_model_with_identityqa/validate_your_customer_identity_model_with_identityqa.md

 > aside negative
 >
-> [NOTE: email and/or phone_number identifiers must be included (and in this format) in order for some identifier valudations to run.]
+> NOTE: email and/or phone_number identifiers must be included (and in this format) in order for some identifier validations to run.

 - **IS_STABLE** is a boolean field that tells us whether or not the identifier should be stable.
 A stable identifier is one that is unique, is 1:1 with a single profile, and cannot be shared across profiles.
     - If the identifier you’re configuring is stable, put **TRUE** here.
 If it is not stable, put **FALSE**.

 > aside negative
 >
-> [NOTE: By definition, you can only have one stable identifier.]
+> NOTE: By definition, you can only have one stable identifier.

 ### **EXAMPLE QUERY:**